-Calocybe gambosa, commonly known as St. George's mushroom, is an edible, medium to large, fleshy, cream mushroom which typically grows in rings or troops on soil.
-It is most commonly found in pastures but also less frequently appearing in mixed woods.
+Calocybe gambosa, commonly known as St. George's mushroom, is an edible, medium to large, fleshy, cream coloured mushroom.
+It grows mainly in fields, grass verges and roadsides, but also less frequently appearing in mixed woods.

-white-creamy coloured to bright yellow, often with brownish tinge.
+white-creamy coloured to bright yellow, often with a brownish tinge.
 At first sub-spherical, becoming expanded and irregularly convex with an incurved margin.
 Gills

 sinuate, white and crowded.
 The flesh is thick and soft and has a mealy or cucumber smell.
 The spore print is white to pinkish white.
 Stem